meetk5/Team-Project1/README.md

 # Data Cleaning:
 1. Effect_of_Covid_Unemployment_NJ_Data_Analysis.ipynb
+    a.
 Gathered data from New Jersey LAWD website and created clean dataframe with each NJ county’s unemployment rates for every month starting from Jan'19 to May'21
+    b.
+Three excel files were combined into one big excel file to create a single datasource to pull data from
+    c.
+Three excel sheets were merged into one dataframe to show the complete timeline in the dataset
+    d.
+Dataframes were transposed to allow easier access to call data from columns instead of rows
 2. Project1_VD.ipynb - Pre cleannup file